-Remember the Nokia Lumia 520?
-For years it has been the most popular Windows Phone device

-Remember the Nokia Lumia 520?
-For years it has been the most popular Windows Phone device8
+The Nokia Lumia 520 remains the most popular Windows Phone

 The entry level Nokia Lumia 520 has been the most popular Windows Phone model for years.
 The device was originally unveiled at MWC 2013, and became available in early April of that year.
 The unit came with Windows Phone 8 out of the box and was updated to Windows Phone 8.1.
 Earlier this year, data from cross-promotion network AdDuplex revealed that the Lumia 520 was still the most widely used on the platform with a 12.9% share.